Skip to Content

 Regional Air Quality Program

-To learn more about outdoor burning regulations, please visit the Regional Air Quality website.
+To learn more about outdoor burning regulations, please visit the Regional District's outdoor burning website.

 If you have questions or require more information, please contact the Regional Air Quality Program via email or by phone at 250-469-8408.